Contents

 The third thing to consider is the height at which you will need your binoculars to be for comfortable viewing.

-Since with stargazing you are likely to want longer sessions, you need your astronomy binoculars to be at a height that is comfortable for your neck and back.
+Since when stargazing you are likely to want longer sessions, you need your astronomy binoculars to be at a height that is comfortable for your neck and back.
 You may want to stand or you may want to sit in an astronomy chair.

 Parallelogram mounted tripods give you the biggest range of heights here but you may find the pan head or fork mount tripods are tall enough for you.